webpack --env prod

 in the module graph (one-by-one).

-loaderContext
+loaderContext moduledependencyReferenceSyncWaterfallHook

 This hooks allows changing the references reported by dependencies.

-depRef
+depRef dependency moduleThe

-parameter will be removed in v5.0.0
+moduleparameter will be removed in v5.0.0

-, is used to parse each module
+The parser instance, found in the compiler, is used to parse each module

 being processed by webpack.
-The parser
+The parser is yet another webpack class that

-and provides a variety of tapable
+extends tapable and provides a variety of tapable hooks that can be used by

 plugin authors to customize the parsing process.

-is found within module factories and therefore takes little
+The parser is found within module factories and therefore takes little

 more work to access: